Do you believe you are enough?

 As I struggled to “do it all” I began facing the reality that the ideal life and family that I’d thought would save me was slowly crumbling.
 I turned to therapy, practiced yoga, rediscovered nature, developed a strong female tribe, and began writing.
 As I explored the layers of my life and healed my past, I realized that I was the only one who could create the life I wanted and deserved.

 My writing continued over the next couple of years, and to my surprise, I ended up with a memoir I didn’t know I had in me.
-My book chronicles a time in my life when I began to examine my own belief system and how I slowly changed my thoughts and behaviors to discover the happiness I’d been searching for.
+My book chronicles a time in my life when I began to examine my belief system and how I slowly changed my thoughts and behaviors to discover the happiness I’d been searching for.
 My book, Sandwiched A Memoir of Holding On and Letting Go, is now available at your local bookstore or on Amazon.

 After my youngest had just left for college I’d made a life-altering decision.
-I became an empty nester and made the decision to leave my twenty-six-year marriage.
+I became an empty nester and decided to leave my twenty-six-year marriage.
 I didn’t like the term empty nester.
 It sounded too sad, so I told my friends I was a Freebird and took my free bird status seriously—too seriously, it turned out.
 After leaving a marriage that was suffocating, I said yes to weekend trips, meeting friends, joining writing courses, starting a coaching business, buying a new home, and dating while navigating a divorce.
 I didn’t know how to back out of any of it even though I was stressed, but my body had its own wisdom.
 I ended up in the hospital not once, but twice.
 I was diagnosed with an unnamed virus with migrating arthritis.
 I left the hospital with a walker.
 It felt like my nervous system had been short-circuited and I was forced to rest.
 I chose to listen to the messages my body had sent me and let go of everything to focus on my health.
 During my seven-month recovery, I reevaluated everything and searched for a new direction.

 I returned to my core values—making a difference in a meaningful way.
 As I healed and sorted out my priorities, I discovered Martha Beck’s “Wayfinder Life Coach Training.”
 I was drawn to her mind-body coaching techniques that were research and science-based.
 Her coaching program was a perfect fit—a blend of the mind-body work I’d done in yoga, therapy, and alternative healing classes where I learned how to listen to myself.
 Her experience and coaching philosophy mirrored the journey I’d chronicled in my memoir.